 - Equity, on the other hand, is basically ownership of a listed firm or a business.
 An investor might be influenced by a company’s growth and earning potential.
 He can invest in the firm by buying some equity (as per risk appetiteRisk AppetiteRisk appetite refers to the amount, rate, or percentage of risk that an individual or organization (as determined by the Board of Directors or management) is willing to accept in exchange for its plan, objectives, and innovation.), which will allow him to claim share on profits.
-Unlike commodity trading, there are not any contracts and an investor can continue to hold the equity for as long as he wants to be provided the company is still listed on stock exchanges.
+Unlike commodity trading, there are not any contracts, and an investor can continue to hold the equity for as long as he wants to be provided, the company is still listed on stock exchanges.
 For example, an equity investor holding Infosys shares can continue to hold them as long as the company is solvent and is listed on stock exchanges.
 During this period investor has voting rights and claim to share in profits in the form of dividendsDividendsDividend is that portion of profit which is distributed to the shareholders of the company as the reward for their investment in the company and its distribution amount is decided by the board of the company and thereafter approved by the shareholders of the company..

 #2 – Mechanism of Trade

 - Equity, on the other hand, is like an investment for longer periods of time.
-Here the investors are more interested in the stable returns not bounded by a time horizon and hence there is no concept of an expiry date.
+Here the investors are more interested in the stable returns not bounded by a time horizon, and hence there is no concept of the expiry date.
 Investors invest their money in equity by buying stocks and taking delivery.
-Although they can hedge their delivery positions through options and futures to weather short periods of high volatility.
+However, they can hedge their delivery positions through options and futures to weather short periods of high volatility.

-This has been a guide to the Commodity vs Equity.
-Here we discuss the top differences between Commodity vs Equity along with infographics and comparison table.
+This has been a guide to the Commodity vs. Equity.
+Here we discuss the top differences between commodity and equity along with infographics and comparison table.
 You may also have a look at the following articles –